Enjoy the Volunteer State

 - Johnsonville State Historic Park

-- Smokey Mountain Outdoors
+- Smokey Mountain Outdoors Rafting

-Top Cities To Visit In Tennessee
+Top Cities To Visit in Tennessee

 The most obvious place to start when talking of Tennessee travels is the city of Nashville.
 Not only is Nashville the capital of Tennessee, but it is also famously known as the capital of country music — home to iconic country music institutions such as the Grand Ole Opry House, Ryman Auditorium, and the Country Music Hall of Fame.
 Hungry musicians from all over the country travel to Nashville to play in the many honky-tonks where you can sit back with a beer and listen to the next Johnny Cash.
 Not just a country music hub, Nashville is at the forefront of food and fashion trends, offering no shortage of boutique shops and hip restaurants.
 While there, make sure to try some Nashville hot chicken at eateries like local favorite Hattie B’s Hot Chicken.